-The introduction of the Bridge Builders program, which focuses on teaching the community how to successfully resolve conflict, is being introduced in 2017.
+The introduction of the Bridge Builders program, which focuses on teaching the community how to successfully resolve conflict, commenced in 2017.
 Parent education is included.
 Year 6 students are being trained as Peer Mediators as part of this program to give them opportunities to support younger students and practice their conflict resolution skills.